learnbyexample/cli-computing/cli_computing.md

 ## cut

 `cut` is a handy tool for many field processing use cases.
-The features are limited compared to `awk` and `perl` commands, but the reduced scope also leads to faster processing.
+The features are limited compared to the `awk` and `perl` commands, but the reduced scope also leads to faster processing.

 By default, `cut` splits the input content into fields based on the tab character, which you can change using the `-d` option.
 The `-f` option allows you to select a desired field from each input line.
 To extract multiple fields, specify the selections separated by the comma character.
 By default, lines not containing the input delimiter will still be part of the output.
 You can use the `-s` option to suppress such lines.